What this surface is

 The complete manifest schema, channel topology, key-distribution model, rotation cadence, revocation protocol, and operator runbook are documented in the Security & Verification Whitepaper, available to qualified procurement and security reviewers under NDA.
 Approved evaluators also receive the reference verifier integration guide and the canonical schema specification.

-Related: Receipt Vault · Long-horizon verification · Customer-held verification · Offline verifier · Security & Verification Whitepaper (NDA).
+Related: Evidence Record Vault · Long-horizon verification · Customer-held verification · Offline verifier · Security & Verification Whitepaper (NDA).